The Thief and the Cobbler: Replacing the Nasruddin concept

 The Nasruddin premise did not last as Williams and the Shahs had a falling out.
 The Shah family had a bookkeeper who was not keeping track of the studio's accounting, so Williams felt that producer Omar Ali-Shah had been embezzling financing from the studio for his own purposes.
-Further friction came because the Shah family had been asking for 50% of the profits from the film, and Idrias's sister, author and folklorist Amina Shah, who had done some of the translations for the Nasrudin books, stated ownership of the stories.
+Further friction came because the Shah family had been asking for 50% of the profits from the film, and Idries's sister, author and folklorist Amina Shah, who had done some of the translations for the Nasrudin books, stated ownership of the stories.
 With her threatening with a copyright infringement lawsuit, Paramount Pictures withdrew a deal they had been negotiating, and Williams was forced to abandon Nasrudin as the Shah family took the rights of the source material.
 However, Williams was able to keep characters he designed for the books and the film, including a thief character.

 In 1973, a promotional booklet was released with a public announcement by Williams about the status of his project:

 Nasrudin was found to be too verbal and not suitable for animation, therefore Nasrudin as a character and the Nasrudin stories were dropped as a project.
 However, the many years work spent on painstaking research into the beauty of Oriental art has been retained.
 Loosely based on elements in the Arabian Nights stories, an entirely new and original film is now the main project of the Williams Studio.
 Therefore any publicity references to the old character of Nasrudin are now obsolete.

 The film had many name changes before becoming The Thief and the Cobbler; other names included The Thief Who Never Gave Up and Once....
 Older character designs, and characters that were later removed, are in the Once... logo.